quananhle/Python/Software Engineering Practicing/Templates/Best Time to Buy and Sell Stock/README.md

                 return memo[(day, holding)]

             # Recurrence relation: skip the current day or make the transaction?
 Do nothing or do something?
-            # Skip: move on to the next day, maintain the holding status, maintain the number of transaction
+            # Skip: move on to the next day, maintain the holding status
-            # Make: move on to the next day, update the holding status, decrement the number of transaction once complete
+            # Make: move on to the next day, update the holding status

             skip = dp(day + 1, holding)